sst/guide/_chapters/create-a-cognito-identity-pool.md

 }
 ```

-Note **cognito-identity.amazonaws.com:sub** is the authenticated user's federated identity ID.
-This policy grants the authenticated user access to files with filenames prefixed by the user's id in the S3 bucket as a security measure.
+A quick note on the block that relates to the S3 Bucket.
+In the above policy we are granting our logged in users access to the path `private/${cognito-identity.amazonaws.com:sub/}/`.
+Where `cognito-identity.amazonaws.com:sub` is the authenticated user's federated identity ID (their user id).
+So a user has access to only their folder within the bucket.
+This is how we are securing the uploads for each user.

-So effectively we are telling AWS that an authenticated user has access to two resources.
+So in summary we are telling AWS that an authenticated user has access to two resources.

-1. Files in our S3 bucket that are prefixed with their federated identity id
+1. Files in the S3 bucket that are inside a folder with their federated identity id as the name of the folder.
-2. And, the APIs we deployed using API Gateway
+2. And, the APIs we deployed using API Gateway.

 One other thing to note is that the federated identity id is a UUID that is assigned by our Identity Pool.
 This is the id (`event.requestContext.identity.cognitoIdentityId`) that we were using as our user id back when we were creating our APIs.